-Across the developed world, there are crises in high profile procurement contests including outsourcing contracts.
-From Berlin’s zombie airport to prisons contracts to capital works programmes in the health and other sectors, media coverage of procurement has rarely had a higher profile (e.g. aftermath of the tragedy of Grenfell tower in London) or have as much riding on them (Ireland’s Metro and/or Children’s hospital).
-These problematic projects can obscure the excellent work that is done using the exact same rules and processes as these “problem projects” day in – day out across the EU and indeed beyond it.
-There does however appear to be an enhanced risk when it comes to capital projects and outsourcing contracts.
-We are going to focus on recent issues arising from continued over-dependence on mega-contractors in the UK in this post and outline some considerations for the procurement of outsourcing contracts.
+Across the developed world, there is an apparent crisis in high profile procurement contests like outsourcing contracts.
+From Berlin’s zombie airport to prisons contracts to capital works programmes in the health and other sectors, media coverage of procurement has rarely had a higher profile.
+From Grenfell tower in London to Ireland’s Children’s hospital new projects seem to hit the news every week.
+The problem projects obscure excellent projects that use the same rules and processes as “problem projects”.
+The rules and processes often get the blame for this malaise.
+This said, the volume of issues on capital projects and major outsourcing contracts point to real problems.
+This post focuses on issues arising from the use of mega-contractors in the UK.
+We also outline considerations for the procurement of outsourcing contracts.

 Outsourcing contracts: focus on Capita PLC

-Few were surprised when Capita PLC was awarded a heavily sought-after contract from the UK Ministry of Defence to provide firefighting services on international military bases.
-The contract was estimated to be worth £500m over 10 years and made the group responsible for 69 defence fire stations worldwide.
+Few were surprised when Capita PLC won a sought-after contract from the UK Ministry of Defence to provide firefighting services on international military bases.
+The contract is worth £500m over 10 years and made the group responsible for 69 defence fire stations worldwide.
 Capita had grown consistently as a large contract services provider in the previous years.

 In parallel with this, however, its newly appointed chief executive Jonathan Lewis had started restructuring programmes to address persistent system issues in the business (which were seen as nuisance factors rather than materially significant).
 Capita enjoyed a market share of 29% in 2016 making it the largest business process outsourcing and professional services company in the UK.
 It was also, on paper at least, the best-diversified BPO with operations in Asia and Africa as well as Europe and its profits deriving equally from the public and private sectors.

-Subsequent developments surrounding Capita PLC and their June 2018 military contract offer valuable insights, however, into how a group of undeniable stature and prestige can embark on contracts they are not adequately prepared to undertake.
-In this case, it appears as though the various parties did not take the necessary precautions or follow their internal risk assessment strategies adequately.
+Buyers expect that companies like Capita are prepared and capable of taking work on when they win outsourcing contracts.
+Looking back, it appears as though the various parties did not take the necessary precautions or follow their internal risk assessment strategies adequately.
 They paid a price for this.

-It later emerged from key documents that even prior to being granted the fire fighting in June 2018, the group had been flagged as a potential danger to operations.
-According to reporting in the Financial Times, Capita recorded a health score of just 3 out of 100, with any company scoring 25 or less judged to be in a red “warning area”.
-The rating indicates it may be “vulnerable and should be viewed with care”.
+Capita was flagged as a potential danger to operations in documents discovered in a later review before they won the fire fighting contract in June 2018.
+According to reports in the Financial Times, Capita recorded a health score of just 3 out of 100.
+A company is “vulnerable” if they scored 25 or less on this scale.
 Additionally, Capita accumulated the highest possible risk assessment with a 10/10 rating.
 Competitors including Serco obtained much lower risk ratings.

 When studying the capita case, one can not help but draw comparisons to the Carillion scandal.
-Prior to its sudden collapse in January 2018, Carillion was one of the UK’s largest construction companies boasting over 450 public-sector contracts and a 2016 operating income of £235.9 million.
-A subsequent May 2018 report of a Parliamentary inquiry by the Business and the Work and Pensions Select Committees stated Carillion’s collapse was a story of “recklessness, hubris and greed” while its business model was a “relentless dash for cash.”
-Labour MPs and UNITE trade union have raised questions as to why the government seemed to forget lessons from early 2018 by the end of the year.
-They suggested the current “ideologically-driven” government was focused on privatising public military services at the cheapest price disregarding the eventual procurement outcomes.
+Prior to its sudden collapse in January 2018, Carillion was one of the UK’s largest construction companies boasting over 450 public-sector contracts.
+A May 2018 report of a Parliamentary inquiry stated Carillion’s collapse was a story of “recklessness, hubris, and greed”.
+It further found its business model was a “relentless dash for cash”.
+Labour MPs and UNITE trade union asked why the government seemed to forget lessons from early 2018 by the end of the year.
+They blame the government for their focus on privatising public military services at the cheapest price.

 Considerations for businesses examining outsourcing contracts

 Companies should focus on strong core offerings first and foremost.
 It is also worth challenging the decision to aggregate to many services into too large a set/suite of contracts.
-The Carillion affair has shown the issue on the buy-side from over-reliance on key suppliers and the negative multiplier effect a collapse can have on suppliers to such companies.
+The Carillion affair shows how over-reliance on key suppliers can lead to a negative multiplier effect for suppliers to such companies when they collapse.
 Public buyers are open to considering the breaking up of such contracts into smaller chunks.
-If they know or are aware of the relative benefits of a particular company, they are likely to be more open to this.
+If they are aware of the relative benefits of a company, they are likely to be more open to this.

 Undertake rigourous due diligence on contracts before taking them on.
-Specifications can often be very poorly developed.
-Unless a rigorous approach is adopted by the winning bidder, they could end up having to supply more of a good or service than they believed to be the case.
-Similarly, contracts can often fall short in terms of volumes projected and this can also cost businesses money.
+Companies should not bid if the specification is vague or insufficiently detailed.
+A vague scope results in suppliers having to provide more of a good or service than they understood to be the case.
+Contracts also fall short of the promised volumes and this can also cost businesses money.

 Finally, it is important to focus on the right sized organisation and segment of the market.
-Collaboration can be an effective way to move up the value chain without over-extending the capabilities, financial commitements and related requirements on outsourcing contracts.
+Collaboration is an effective way to move up the value chain without stretching capabilities or financial commitments on outsourcing contracts.